Mazen20021/Fawry-Applying-Task/README.md

 ### 🔹 Database – Firebase
 - Utilized as a cloud-based **NoSQL database**.
 - Stores movie search results to reduce API calls and enhance performance.
+- Chosen to enable public access and real-time data synchronization

 ---